Peham33/container-application-challenge/README.md

 A ready to use compiled java application is included in the repository in order to make the setup faster and simpler.

 1. Run `docker-compose up --build` in /vagrant directory
-2. The application is now running under [https://localhost:443](https://localhost:443)
+2. The application is now running in the VM under [http://localhost:443](http://localhost:443)

 If changes have been made to any files, run `docker-compose up --build`.